0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 where he pours fuel on the fire of trans-national capitalism, while funding the NSA/FBI/CIA to go after those who dissent against a corporate-sponsored deep-state.

-In such a Intelliofascist nightmare, the US uses it military might to act as the private security arm of Boeing, Microsoft, Google, Facebook, Chase & JP Morgan.
+In such a Intellio fascist nightmare, the US uses it military might to act as the private security arm of Boeing, Microsoft, Google, Facebook, Chase & JP Morgan.
 We will see a deeper criminalization of copyright infringement, boycotting, and more forced-purchase agreements like the current "Mandatory Health Insurance"